shuxiaoc/maxfuse/README.md

 ## Code archive

 The analysis presented in the [manuscript](https://www.biorxiv.org/content/10.1101/2023.01.12.523851) was also deposited in this GitHub repository, under this [folder](https://github.com/shuxiaoc/maxfuse/tree/main/Archive).
 Note in the manuscript we used a development version of ```MaxFuse``` with slightly different grammar and can also be found there.
-If you require additional information on the analysis/data, please contact Zongming Ma (zongming@wharton.upenn.edu).
+If you require additional information on the analysis/data, please contact Zongming Ma (zongming.ma@yale.edu).

 ## License